Reflection is one of the most powerful and transformative powers we have within us.

 Steve Jobs, Apple’s co-founder, and former CEO encouraged each and every one of us in his Stanford Commencement Speech to “Stay hungry.
 Stay foolish.
 Never let go of your appetite to go after new ideas, new experiences, and new adventures.”

-Whether in college, workshops, seminars, or on your work, know that you – not your professors – are responsible for your education.
+Whether in college, workshops, seminars, or on your work, know that usted – not your professors – are responsible for your education.

 As I was progressing through college, I placed too much focus on my grades.
 I wanted those As.
 I thought my grades would differentiate me and make me stand out.